 - How well does the proposed presentation align with the Value of Academic Library goals and objectives as stated in ACRL's strategic plan?

-- The proposal should explicitly state how it supports the strategic plan.
+- The proposal should explicitly state how it supports the VAL objectives in the strategic plan.

 - Does the topic align with current interests and trends in higher education and libraries?